deNBI/cloud-portal-client/README.md

 ### create certificates

-To create your own certificates follow the instructions on this Website: [create certificates](https://thrift.apache.org/test/keys)
+To create your own certificates follow the instructions on this Website: [thrift certificates](https://thrift.apache.org/test/keys)

 ### download rc file

-Download your openstack rc file which contains your openstack configuration. you can find the rc file, by logging into openstack [openstack login](https://openstack.cebitec.uni-bielefeld.de) then going to the access & security tab: [access & security](https://openstack.cebitec.uni-bielefeld.de/horizon/project/access_and_security/) choose API Access and press the button: Download Openstack RC FILE v3 finally move this file into the cloud-portal-client folder.
+Download your openstack rc file which contains your openstack configuration. you can find the rc file, by logging into [openstack](https://openstack.cebitec.uni-bielefeld.de) then going to the [access & security](https://openstack.cebitec.uni-bielefeld.de/horizon/project/access_and_security/) tab.
+Choose API Access and press the button: Download Openstack RC FILE v3.
+Finally move this file into the cloud-portal-client folder.

 ### Configuration